BMW X5 SUV review

 - Not the biggest boot

-Every exterior detail has been changed, yet the X5 is still instantly recognisable as just that, albeit with taller kidney grilles, sharper creases and new LED lights.
+For the latest model, every exterior design detail has been updated, yet the X5 is still instantly recognisable as just that, albeit with taller kidney grilles, sharper creases and new LED lights.
 It's longer, taller and wider than before too, helping to disguise the fact that in M Performance guise it can be fitted with gargantuan 22-inch alloy wheels.

 The interior represents a step-up in quality and technology, with clever digital instruments replacing traditional gauges.
 The latest version of BMW's iDrive infotainment system is as good to use as ever, and the central screen is exceptionally crisp.
 Meanwhile, leather upholstery comes as standard and there are novel features like a glass roof that can illuminate at night to shine like starlight.